PotionSeeker/Block-Swap-Advanced/README.md

 <img width="1213" height="186" alt="block_swap_advanced_edition" src="https://github.com/user-attachments/assets/6639f56f-2127-405a-83a6-7f13e9d92bb1" />

 # Block Swap Advanced
-'Block Swap Advanced' is a utility / world gen mod which provides players with a way to modify the blocks that make up their world by swapping them around: Control swaps based on block properties, Control the dimension, biome, or structure where swaps occur, Limit swaps to world generation or player placement, Limit swaps to a specific height range, Add some randomness or gradiation, and more...
+'Block Swap Advanced' is a utility / world gen mod which Provides players with a way to modify the blocks that make up their world by swapping them around during world gen and beyond: Control swaps based on block properties, Control the dimension, biome, or structure where swaps occur, Limit swaps to world generation or player placement, Limit swaps to a specific height range, Add some randomness or gradation, and more...

 <img width="1168" height="748" alt="block_swap_demo" src="https://github.com/user-attachments/assets/e8c0f865-1232-48f2-8e71-3f85f4b7b8d4" />